Why is compound investing in a pension so powerful?

 How to benefit from compound investing

 The best thing about compounding is that you don’t really need to do anything to benefit from it once you start.
-So long as you check you’re diversified enough, and your investments are still in line with your goals, time will do the work.
+So long as you check that you’re diversified enough and your investments are still in line with your goals, time will do the work.
 And one of the best ways to start benefiting is by investing monthly.

 Why invest monthly?